KILTprotocol/docs/docs/sdk/1-workshop/06-claim.md

 In this section, you'll play the role of a <span class="label-role claimer">claimer</span>.

 - You'll first make a claim about yourself in the form of a `Claim` object;
 - But a claim in itself has no value.
 To become valid in the eyes of <span class="label-role verifier">verifiers</span>, it needs to be attested by an entity that <span class="label-role verifier">verifiers</span> trust: an <span class="label-role attester">attester</span>.
-So you'll create a `RequestForAttestation` object from your `Claim` object, so that an <span class="label-role attester">attester</span> can attest it.
+So you'll create a `RequestForAttestation` object from your `Claim` object, sign it with the DID, so that an <span class="label-role attester">attester</span> can attest it.
 - The claim will eventually be attested.

 We'll look into the attestation in the next steps - for now, let's just focus on your claim.